sensu/sensu-docs/content/sensu-go/5.16/reference/handlers.md

 Suppose you want to receive Slack notifications for keepalive alerts, and you already have a [Slack handler set up to process events][15].
 To process keepalive events using the Slack pipeline, create a handler set named `keepalive` and add the `slack` handler to the `handlers` array.
-The resulting `keepalive` handler set configuration looks like this:
+The resulting `keepalive` handler set configuration will look like this example:

 {{< language-toggle >}}